farcasterxyz/hub-monorepo/packages/js/README.md

  *
  *
  * this means is the signer key was successfully added to the hub
- * and the hub will now accept messages signed by this key *
+ * and the hub will now accept messages signed by ed25519Signer above *
  * to read more about the signer key:
  * https://github.com/farcasterxyz/protocol#92-signers